segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/jqvmap/README.md

 **onRegionClick** *function(event, code, region)*

-Callback function which will be called when the user clicks the region path.
+Callback function which will be called when the client clicks the region path.
 Country code will be passed to the callback as argument.
-This callback may be called while the user is moving the map.
+This callback may be called while the client is moving the map.
 If you need to distinguish between a "real" click and a click resulting from moving the map, you can inspect **$(event.currentTarget).data('mapObject').isMoving**.

 **onRegionSelect** *function(event, code, region)*